 We have the evidence.

 And we heard a solid not this but that:

 It has to be a workshop, not a talking shop.

 Thus, all good stuff in a speech of this type.
 But it was the words in her speech that caught our attention.

 The first indicator was the sentence length.
 The Spelman speech featured many lengthy sentences with an average sentence length of some 15 words or so.
 That’s above average for many speeches and certainly above average for a modern political speech.

 Her choice of words suggested a broad continuity of policy between this Coalition government and the previous Labour government.
 Her words could have come from any speech written for David Miliband or other Environment Ministers before 2010.
 Did the Coalition bring in their own speechwriters?
 Perhaps not.

 However, there was more than a sense of this with the opening lines of the speech:

 In four months’ time, the world will meet to plot the path to sustainable development and green economic growth at Rio +20.

 But it wasn’t just the words in her speech that jarred.
-We also heard some choice phrases.
-For example:
+Because we also heard some choice phrases.
+So, for example: